trinsic-id/v2-sdk/docs/reference/services/trust-registry-service.md

 <diagram/>

 ## Specification
-The Trust over IP Foundation has a specification for a interoperable trust registry.
+The Trust over IP Foundation has a specification for an interoperable trust registry.
-This defined an API interface so that trust registries can be queried in the same way.
+This defines an API interface so that trust registries can be queried in the same way.
 Our implementation is based off of this [trust registry spec](https://github.com/trustoverip/tswg-trust-registry-tf).

 ## API Reference